eliasgoldsztejn95/PTDRL/README.md

 ## Simulation, robot and training algorithm
 - **ptdrl** was written in the OpenAI ROS fashion.
 This means that training, simulation, and robot environments are separated.
-- We supply 3 training algorithms: DDQN, TD3 and SAC.
-For PTDRL, we used DDQN with the train_ddqn.py script.
+- For PTDRL, we used DDQN with the train_ddqn.py script.
 One can use any RL algorithm by replacing: env = task_env.PtdrlTaskEnv() in the training script.
 - task_env.py provides all the context we want the robot to learn for the RL task, in this case, navigating fast and safely.
 It contains the main functions: **step** **reset** and **_init_env_variables**.
 It includes the move_base related functions: **_set_init_pose**, **_send_goal**, and **tune_parameters**.
 - robot_en.py contains all the functions associated to the specific robot that you want to train.
 It also provides the connection with move_base.
 It contains the main callback functions: **_scan_callback**, **_odom_callback**, and **_costmap_callback**.
 - params.yaml includes: